txano/kiro_feynman/README.md

 ## Troubleshooting

-### Device not showing in BLE app
+### Device not showing as WiFi access point
-- Make sure Bluetooth is enabled on your phone
-- Check serial monitor for device name
+- Check serial monitor for device name (STORY_XXXXXX)
+- Make sure device is not already provisioned (erase flash if needed)
 - Try resetting the device

+### Cannot connect to STORY_XXXXXX network
+- The network is open (no password required)
+- Make sure you're within range
+- Check serial monitor for errors

-### WiFi connection fails
+### WiFi connection fails (Auth Error 202)
-- Verify WiFi credentials
+- Verify WiFi password is correct
 - Check if WiFi network is 2.4GHz (ESP32 doesn't support 5GHz)
-- Check signal strength
+- Ensure WPA2 security (WPA3 not supported)

+### Device shows "Getting IP..." but never gets IP
+- This was a bug, now fixed - device gets IP from ESP-IDF directly
+- If still occurring, check router DHCP settings

 ### LED matrix not working
 - Verify GPIO 14 connection